tetris245/tetris245/README.md

 Most recent release is version 1.11.0 - Visit also our wiki: https://github.com/tetris245/tetris245/wiki

-## Important notice
+## Important notice - Updated on 12/02/23

-**After more than one year of QAM development, I've decided to stop it.
-There will be just a version 1.11.1 when the lobby system will be improved in BC.**
+**After more than one year of QAM development, I've decided to make a long pause.
+Only some maintenance will be done in 2023.**

 **It was for me a nice experience and many users have appreciated all the changes, improvements and additions made during this year.
 The next step would be to make QAM fully compatible with other add-ons by using a ModSDK, created by the main BCX coder.
-However, I'm not an advanced coder, and the coding changes required in QAM to use this tool are beyond my skills.**
+However, I'm not an advanced coder, and it will take some time.**

-**I know it was not an easy decision, and that many users will be disappointed.
-I just hope that someone with better skills will re-load QAM in the future.**
+**I hope that someone with better skills will create another mod with improved features.
+There will be a future for QAM, more info in Spring.**

 ## Installation